damonyoungcc/english-interview/README.md

 I use Rakuten pay and points all the time,
-I think Rakuten's business is very broad and deeply connected to people's daily lives. which creates strong user loyalty.
+I think Rakuten's business is very broad and deeply connected to people's daily lives. which creates strong user loyalty. and I admire Rakuten's international environment and Rakuten shugi, keep optimistic and proactive.
 It's very impressive.
 That's what I konw about Rakuten so far.
 ```